AndyQ/NFCPassportReader/readme.md

 NOTE - currently this is just printing out to the console - I'd like to implement better logging later - probably using SwiftyBeaver

-## Sample app
-There is a sample app included in the repo which demonstrates the functionality.
+### PassiveAuthentication

-It now includes a sample of how to do Passive Authentication to ensure that an E-Passport is valid and hasn't been tampered with.
+Passive Authentication is now part of the main library and can be used to ensure that an E-Passport is valid and hasn't been tampered with.

-This however requires the use of the OpenSSL library (which is included as a Pod file from Marcin Krzyżanowski's OpenSSL-Universal Pod (https://github.com/krzyzanowskim/OpenSSL).

-I'd like to move this over to its own Swift Package BUT currently SPM doesn't support mixed languages so sadly I can't yet.
-Also, didn't want to get into the whole create a new CocoaPod thing yet so if anyone fancies doing something clever.....

 It requires a set of CSCA certificates in PEM format from a master list (either from a country that publishes their master list, or the ICAO PKD repository).
 See the scripts folder for details on how to get and create this file.

 **The masterList.pem file included in the Sample app is purely there to ensure no compiler warnings and contains only a single PEM file that was self-generated and won't be able to veryify anything!**

+## Sample app
+There is a sample app included in the repo which demonstrates the functionality.

 ## Troubleshooting
 * If when doing the initial Mutual Authenticate challenge, you get an error with and SW1 code 0x63, SW2 code 0x00, reason: No information given, then this is usualy because your MRZ key is incorrect, and possibly because your passport number is not quite right.
 If your passport number in the MRZ contains a '<' then you need to include this in the MRZKey - the checksum should work out correct too.
 For more details, check out App-D2 in the ICAO 9303 Part 11 document (https://www.icao.int/publications/Documents/9303_p11_cons_en.pdf)